A Little About Us.

 Q: My jewelry is tarnishing.
 What can I do about that?

 A: Tarnish occurs naturally when certain metals are exposed to air and moisture.
 We love the patina brass develops and typically don’t polish our own brass jewelry.
-However, if you don’t like the patina look, we sell polishing cloths that will bring your brass jewelry and our sterling silver filled ear wires back to its original luster.
-You should not use polishing cloths on our silver plated pieces or on chemically oxidized surfaces as they can be damaged by the abrasiveness of the cloth.
+However, if you don’t like the patina look, we sell polishing cloths that will bring your brass, silver, and sterling silver filled ear wires back to their original luster.
+Do not attempt to clean chemically oxidized surfaces (darker metal parts) or use polishing cloths plated metal as they can be damaged by the abrasiveness of the cloth.
+To clean plated metal, try a squirt of Windex on a soft, non-abrasive cloth.

-A: We use a thick silver plate.
+A: When we plate, we plate for keeps.
+We use thick silver and gold plate.
 As far as plating goes, it’s some of the highest quality you’ll find.
 This is not “flash plating” that will crack and chip in the first few months.
 You’ll get even more life out of the plating by treating it nicely, so avoid moisture, don’t stack bracelets that may rub against each other and damage the plating, and don’t wear it to the beach.

 Q: What is oxidized metal?